Link-Seum/Velocitymeter/index.md

 # Velocitymeter

 ###  What is it ?
 <p>The Velocitymeter is a plugin for Seum with many advanced features.
-Indeed, you can display your speed, angles, jump height and more.
+Indeed, you can display your speed, angles, jump height ,... .
 You can increase your fps, switch faster between the secrets/helikus maps, displaying a race ghost, improve your level editor and more. <br>Every options and the <a href="#download">download file</a> are listed below. </p>

 * * *